 Some states will permit you to work part-time and offset your unemployment benefits by your income.

 Taxes on Unemployment Benefits

-Don’t forget that unemployment benefits are almost always considered taxable income, and (to the best of my knowledge), they don’t withhold taxes on benefits.
+Don’t forget that unemployment benefits are almost always considered taxable income, and they don’t necessarily withhold taxes on benefits.
 Check and see whether your state withholds, or set aside some money to take care of your tax liability when you prepare your income tax return.